izaart95-jpg/FF-Panel-From-Scratch/src/Sniper-Scope/CPP-Method.md

 static std::string originalBytes = "";
 static std::string patchedBytes  = "";
 ```
+Then compile the code and run the exeutable

 ### Important:
 - The fewer bytes you modify, the smaller the signature footprint, which reduces the chance of detection.